Class of 2024

 Beijing No.4 High School

-I am a junior philosophy student living in Siegfried.
+I am a senior philosophy student living in Siegfried.

 I find my first semester at TBC to be challenging yet rewarding.
 Taking advantage of the resources offered by Notre Dame, I furthered my interest in humanities and philosophical inquiries by participating in biweekly philosophy club meetings.
 I also expanded my comfort zone to the financial world by completing a PJT Restructuring project with the Student International Business Council (SIBC).
 At the same time, I proactively explored various potential career options this fall.
 Through interning at a law firm’s intellectual property team, I felt more confident than ever that I might pursue a career in law.